 Some creative types thrive in messy, disorganized chaos.
 But if you’re like me, organization settles your mind and allows you to think clearly and work more efficiently.
 As a freelancer or small business owner, you won’t get very far if you’re not organized and able to keep all your projects organized.

 Before starting Knoed, I worked at a small design firm, where part of my job was managing and billing multiple design projects.
 At first, it was difficult to keep track of which jobs were open, which jobs needed to be invoiced, which ones had been paid, etc.

 As a company, we really needed something that was quick and organized – a snapshot of everything that was happening to make sure we didn’t drop the ball or accidentally forget to bill a client.
 So we created the Job Book.*

-The Job Book won’t replace Harvest or Xero.
+The Job Book won’t replace Harvest or Quickbooks.
 It’s a simple Google Spreadsheet that’s designed to give you an overview of your company’s workload on a monthly basis.
 Whenever you get a new project, put it in the Job Book.
 You can track the statuses of all your jobs as well as basic financial information.
 You can also make notes about when to invoice a client and when payment is due.

 As you enter more jobs throughout the year, it will also calculate things like:

 We couldn’t run our business without our Job Book, and if we love it so much, we figured someone else might love it too.
 So go ahead.
 Take it.
 Use it.
 This is really, truly, genuinely, honestly, a good old-fashioned, no-strings-attached, no-fine-print, no-donations, no-pay-with-a-tweet freebie.

 Save a copy to your Google Drive or download a copy to use in Excel.
 Then get back to work!